sun-dragon-cult/sun-dragon-cult.github.io/docs/wiki/index.md

 - Hit Locations
 - Macros & Rolltables

+In the Bestiary/Adventurers compendium is a "Human (Base)" actor that can be used to build a PC (or NPC).
+Vasana from the wiki is also in that folder as an example of a more developed character.

 :::danger

 You will need to have this module active in your world to make the RQG system work since it contains